Simon Hart

-Simon Anthony Hart (born 15 August 1963) is a British politician serving as the Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury since October 2022.
-He previously served as Secretary of State for Wales between 2019 and 2022.
-A member of the Conservative Party, he was first elected in the 2010 general election as the Member of Parliament (MP) for Carmarthen West and South Pembrokeshire, defeating the previous Labour MP Nick Ainger who had represented the constituency and its predecessor since 1992.
-He was reelected in 2015, 2017 and 2019 general elections.
+Simon Anthony Hart, Baron Hart of Tenby (born 15 August 1963) is a British Conservative politician who served as the Member of Parliament (MP) for Carmarthen West and South Pembrokeshire from 2010 to 2024.
+He served as the Chief Whip of the House of Commons and Parliamentary Secretary to the Treasury from October 2022 to July 2024.
+He previously served as Secretary of State for Wales in the Johnson government from 2019 to 2022.

-He resigned as Secretary of State for Wales after writing a letter to Prime Minister Boris Johnson on 6 July 2022.
+After Boris Johnson was elected as Conservative leader and appointed prime minister, Hart was appointed Parliamentary Secretary for the Cabinet Office in July 2019.
+In December 2019, during the formation of the second Johnson ministry, Hart was promoted to the Cabinet as Secretary of State for Wales, succeeding Alun Cairns who had resigned from the position the previous month.
+In July 2022, he returned to the backbenches after resigning as Welsh Secretary amid a government crisis that culminated in Johnson's resignation.
+In October 2022, he was appointed Chief Whip by new prime minister Rishi Sunak.
+His seat was abolished in the boundary changes.
+He stood for the new seat of Caerfyrddin in the 2024 general election, but lost.

-Early life
+Early life and career

-Hart was born in Wolverhampton on 15 August 1963 and grew up in the Cotswolds.
+Simon Hart was born on 15 August 1963 in Wolverhampton and grew up in the Cotswolds.
 He was privately educated at Radley College before attending the Royal Agricultural College in Cirencester.
 He worked as a chartered surveyor in Carmarthen and Haverfordwest and served with the Territorial Army for five years in the Royal Gloucestershire Hussars (part of the Royal Wessex Yeomanry).

 Hart was Master and Huntsman of the South Pembrokeshire Hunt from 1988 to 1999.
-He was director of the Campaign for Hunting (ie fox hunting) from 1999 to 2003.
+He was director of the Campaign for Hunting (fox hunting) from 1999 to 2003.
 He was the chief executive of the Countryside Alliance from 2003 to 2010, and later its chairman from 2015 to 2019.